 Government sectorChemical engineering graduates has good career opportunities in government owned chemical industries, atomic power plants, fertilizer plants, textile industries, etc. Some of the government organizations which hire chemical engineering graduates are IOCL, SAIL, ISRO, ONGC, BPCL, HPCL, GAIL, OIL, etc. Graduates has opportunities in Pollution Control Board and are also involved in solving environment related issues such as waste treatment, waste water management, recycling, energy conservation, etc.

-Opportunities are available for chemical engineering graduates in various chemical industries, pharmaceutical companies and drug manufacturing industries, refineries, fertilizer manufacturing industries, etc. Some of the private industries which hire chemical engineering graduates are Biocon, Dr. Reddys labs, Zuari fertilizers and cements, Tata Chemicals, HUL, ITC, Asian paints, Saint Gobain, etc. Chemical Engineering graduate who has an MBA also has opportunities to work as project manager, operations manager and production manager in private owned chemical industries and factories.
+Opportunities are available for chemical engineering graduates in various chemical industries, pharmaceutical companies, and drug manufacturing industries, refineries, fertilizer manufacturing industries, etc. Some of the private industries which hire chemical engineering graduates are Biocon, Dr. Reddy's labs, Zuari fertilizers and cement, Tata Chemicals, HUL, ITC, Asian paints, Saint Gobain, etc. Chemical Engineering graduate who has an MBA also has opportunities to work as a project manager, operations manager, and production manager in private owned chemical industries and factories.

 Research and Teaching

-Lot of research activities are being conducted regularly at the research and development centers, research institutes and the top universities of India.
+A lot of research activities are being conducted regularly at the research and development centers, research institutes and the top universities of India.
 Chemical Engineering aspirants can work as Junior Research Fellow (JRF), Scientists and Chemical technicians in the research centers.
-Graduates who have a passion for teaching can continue their career as a professor or lecturer in the department of chemical engineering at the top universities or education institutes.
+Graduates who have a passion for teaching can continue their career as a professor or lecturer in the department of chemical engineering at the top universities or educational institutes.

 Other career related articles